83% of Amazon sales go through the Buy Box.

 FBA is the cheat code.
 Fulfillment by Amazon handles storage, packing, and shipping through Amazon's logistics network.
 FBA sellers get automatic Prime eligibility, which gives you a significant advantage in Buy Box weighting.

-If FBA doesn't work for your product — oversized items, low margins, restricted categories — Seller-Fulfilled Prime (SFP) is the next best option.
+If FBA doesn't work for your product (oversized items, low margins, restricted categories), Seller-Fulfilled Prime (SFP) is the next best option.
 You handle fulfillment but commit to Prime-level shipping speeds.
+SFP requires passing a trial period with strong on-time delivery rates, so you need a reliable 3PL or in-house operation behind it.

 FBM (Fulfilled by Merchant) can win the Buy Box, but it takes more work.
 You need excellent metrics and often need to beat FBA sellers on price to compensate for the fulfillment disadvantage.